robjhyndman/stR/cran-comments.md

 0 errors | 0 warnings | 1 note

+Warnings fixed as per request.
-There is a new maintainer: Rob Hyndman taking over from Alex Dokumentov
+Note there is a new maintainer: Rob Hyndman taking over from Alex Dokumentov

 ## Test environments